 At our 2014 Annual Meeting, stockholders holding approximately 62% of our shares of common stock voted for the Company's "say-on-pay" resolution.
-Following that vote and continuing into early 2015, the Chair of our Compensation Committee, working closely with our independent compensation consultant, Semler Brossy, engaged in the stockholder outreach activities described below.
+Following that vote, the Chair of our Compensation Committee, working closely with our independent compensation consultant, Semler Brossy, engaged in the stockholder outreach activities described below.

 Our Compensation Committee Chair contacted institutional stockholders holding over 70% of our common stock.
 This resulted in meetings or conversations among the Chair of our Compensation Committee, representatives from Semler Brossy, and stockholders holding almost 40% of our common stock.
-Other stockholders who did not participate in the meetings or conversations responded to our Compensation Committee Chair's outreach by indicating that they did not need to have a conversation given the discussions they had with the Chair during earlier outreach activities.
+Other stockholders who did not participate in the meetings or conversations responded to our Compensation Committee Chair's outreach by indicating that they did not need to have a conversation given the discussions they had with the Chair following the say-on-pay vote in 2013.
 In conducting these outreach efforts, the Chair of our Compensation Committee was also mindful of the views expressed by the major proxy advisory firms that the Chair of our Compensation Committee also spoke with during his outreach.